-ABOUT THE FELLOWSHIP: Six artists will be selected for month-long fellowships (January-June 2021) at Welcome Gallery during which they will make work.
-In addition to free work space, each artist will receive a $400 stipend and a stocked pantry with their favorite drinks and snacks.
-During the final week of each fellowship, artists will have the option to invite the public to engage with their work online or by free, private appointment at Welcome Gallery.
-The deadline for proposals is November 15, 2020.
+ABOUT THE FELLOWSHIP: Following a competitive application process, six Charlottesville-area artists were selected for month-long fellowships (January-June 2021) at Welcome Gallery.
+In addition to free work space, each artist receives a $400 stipend and a stocked pantry with their favorite drinks and snacks.
+Selected artists are expected to use the gallery for at least 5-10 hours per week during the 1-month that they are given a fellowship.
+During the final week of each fellowship, artists have the option to invite the public to engage with their work online or by free, private appointment at Welcome Gallery.

 Written by Maurice Wallace